How Caching Works

 Browser Pool

-Puppeteer maintains a pool of Chromium browser instances for rendering.
+Our renderer maintains a pool of headless browser instances for rendering.
 Key details:

 - Recycling prevents memory leaks from long-lived browser processes